natalieagus/50005/docs/OS/10-deadlock.md

 >
 > A typical OS manages some kind of system table (data structure) that records whether each resource is <span style="color:#f77729;"><b>free</b></span> or <span style="color:#f77729;"><b>allocated</b></span>.
 For each resource that is allocated, the table also records the process to which it is allocated.
 If a process requests a resource that is currently allocated to another process, it can be added to a <span style="color:#f7007f;"><b>queue</b></span> of processes waiting for this resource.

-Developers who simply write programs needing kernel-managed resources will simply make the necessary system calls and need not care about _how_ Kernel manages these resources.
+Developers who write user programs that need kernel-managed resources will simply make the necessary system calls and need not care about _how_ Kernel manages these resources.
 This is called <span class="orange-bold">abstraction</span>.
 {: .note}

 ### User Managed Resources